pwmcintyre/sdlc/slides.md

 ### Your First Job

-- You won't know everything (nobody does) {.fragment}
+- You won't know everything (nobody does)
-- Imposter syndrome is normal {.fragment}
+- Imposter syndrome is normal
-- Ask questions - it's expected {.fragment}
+- Ask questions - it's expected
-- Focus on learning, not looking smart {.fragment}
+- Focus on learning, not looking smart
-- Find a mentor or senior to learn from {.fragment}
+- Find a mentor or senior to learn from
-- You'll make mistakes - own them and learn {.fragment}
+- You'll make mistakes - own them and learn

 Note: The difference between junior and senior isn't knowledge.
 It's knowing what you don't know and how to find answers.